 Under the guidance of coach Wallesha Tennessee, the team went 11-2 and won their end-of-season tournament.
 As 6th and 7th graders, this team had made it to the semifinals.
 With discipline, dedication and growth, the graduating 8th grade class claimed the 2013-2014 season championship.
 After missing 4 games due to injury, team captain Rayne Hood was able to rejoin the team for the championship game where the Lady Titans beat previously undefeated Albert Hill Middle School.
 Taitonia Owens was names the game’s MVP.

-TAGGED: Justin Wingfield, Loretta Watson, MLK Cheerleaders, MLK MS, Rayne Hood, schools, sports, Taitonia Owens, Wallesha Tennessee
+TAGGED: Justin Wingfield, Loretta Watson, MLK Cheerleaders, MLK Middle School, Rayne Hood, schools, sports, Taitonia Owens, Wallesha Tennessee